 4.1 Popular Marinades and Rubs

-- Lemon Herb Marinade: Combine olive oil, lemon juice, minced garlic, chopped parsley, and a pinch of salt for a fresh and vibrant flavor.
+- Lemon Herb Marinade: Olive oil, lemon juice, minced garlic, chopped parsley and a pinch of salt.

-- Spicy Cajun Rub: Mix paprika, cayenne pepper, garlic powder, onion powder, and dried thyme for a zesty kick.
+- Spicy Cajun Rub: Paprika, cayenne pepper, garlic powder, onion powder and dried thyme.

-- Asian-Inspired Glaze: Blend soy sauce, sesame oil, ginger, and honey for a sweet and savory twist.
+- Asian-Inspired Glaze: Soy sauce, sesame oil, ginger and honey.

 4.2 Complementary Sides

-- Grilled vegetables, such as zucchini, bell peppers, and asparagus, add vibrant color and nutrition.
+- Grilled veggies like zucchini, bell peppers and asparagus for color and crunch.

-- Rice pilaf or quinoa provides a hearty base to balance the dish.
+- Rice pilaf or quinoa to make the meal heartier.

-- Fresh salads with citrus vinaigrette offer a refreshing contrast to the grilled fish.
+- Fresh salad with citrus vinaigrette for a zippy contrast.

 5. Serving and Presentation